 \subsection{Embedding of handwritten digits}

-Next, we embed handwritten digits available from the Mixed National Institute of Standards and Technology (MNIST) database \cite{mnistdatabase} using SGE and study the performance of the method on this dataset.
-This dataset contains 60,000 $28 \times 28$ dimensional images of handwritten digits from 0 to 9.
+Next, we embed handwritten digits available from the Mixed National Institute of Standards and Technology (MNIST) database \cite{lecun2016the} using SGE and study the performance of the method.
+This dataset contains 60,000 images of handwritten digits from 0 to 9 each of $28 \times 28$ dimensions.
 We sample two arbitrary datasets for our study, each with 400 images, such that one dataset has only the digit 2 and the other dataset has the digits 2, 4, 6, and 8.

 We run Isomap over the dataset having the digit 2 with $\delta=4$.
-We run SGE two times: first with $\delta=4$, $\mu_s=0$, $\nu=10\%$, and $h=100$; and second with $\delta=4$, $\mu_s=0.6$, $\nu=10\%$, and $h=100$.
+We run SGE over this dataset two times: first with $\delta=4$, $\mu_s=0$, $\nu=10\%$, and $h=100$; and second with $\delta=4$, $\mu_s=0.6$, $\nu=10\%$, and $h=100$.
 Thus, aforesaid procedure yields three two-dimensional embeddings.
 We formulate the adjacency distance matrices for the data and embedding using Eqns.~(\ref{eqn:adj1}) and (\ref{eqn:adj2}), respectively, and compute the error of embedding using Eqn.~(\ref{eqn:adj_error}).
-Then, we distort the dataset of 400 images with Gaussian noise having $\sigma=0.2$ and run Isomap with $\delta=4$.
+Then, we distort this dataset with a Gaussian noise having $\sigma=0.2$ and run Isomap with $\delta=4$.
 We run the noisy dataset two times in SGE: first with parameters $\delta=4$, $\mu_s=0$, $\nu=10\%$, and $h=100$; and second with $\delta=4$, $\mu_s=0.6$, $\nu=10\%$, and $h=100$.
 The embedding errors for Isomap, SGE with $\mu_s=0$, and SGE with $\mu_s=0.6$, are given in Table~\ref{tab:mnist}(a).
 We see in this table that, regardless of the noise present in the data, the error associated with SGE without smoothing is greater than that of Isomap, while that of SGE with smoothing is smaller than that of Isomap.
-Moreover, the error of embedding is increased when moving from the noisy dataset to the noise free dataset by .87 for Isomap, while that is only increased by .24 for SGE with $\mu_s=0.6$.
-This is due to the fact that setting the smoothing parameter $\mu$ to $\mu_s=0.6$ allows SGE to recover the manifold corrupted by noisy measurements.
+Moreover, the error of embedding is increased when moving from the noisy dataset to the noise free dataset by 0.87 for Isomap, while that is only increased by 0.24 for SGE with $\mu_s=0.6$.
+This is due to the fact that setting the smoothing multiplier $\mu_s$ to $0.6$ allows SGE to recover the manifold corrupted by noisy measurements.